Coffee is delicious and it can have potential health benefits too.

 Black tea is also higher in caffeine than green tea.
 This makes it a good drink to use in place of coffee for those who still want a caffeine boost.

 Also, there are many different kinds of black tea.
-This range varies from the that people (English Breakfast) to mild (Chinese Golden Monkey).
+This range varies from relatively strong (English Breakfast, Assam) to mild (Chinese Golden Monkey).

 Black tea has some interesting research behind it too, with a recent randomized trial suggesting that it can help to activate immune response (8).